-Since then I’ve been asked on numerous occasions which is the most appropriate option: video subtitling or multilingual voiceover?
+Since then, I have been asked on numerous occasions which is the most appropriate option: video subtitling or multilingual voiceover?
 This post will discuss the differences between the two processes and give examples of when they are more beneficial.
-Before making a decision on whether to use subtitling or voiceover it is really important that you understand the various stages included in each of the processes as they’re more complex than you would initially think.
+Before making a decision on whether to use subtitling or voiceover, it is really important that you understand the various stages included in each of the processes, as they are more complex than you would initially think.

 The initial preparation stage starts by asking a number of questions in order to clarify the intended use of the video: promotional or explanatory?
 The intended output of the video: web-based or for DVD distribution?
 What is included in the video that will also need localising: onscreen text, images, or animations?
 What sort of budget can you assign to this project?

-It’s incredibly important to have at least an idea of the amount of money you can dedicate to videos as part of your international marketing campaign.
-As there are so many possibilities for creating multilingual videos you’d be surprised at the costs that can come with them.
-I’ll be honest with you as well; voiceover is significantly more expensive due to the complexity of the process, as you will soon see.
+It is incredibly important to have at least an idea of the amount of money you can dedicate to videos as part of your international marketing campaign.
+As there are so many possibilities for creating multilingual videos, you would be surprised at the costs that can come with them.
+I will be honest with you as well: voiceover is significantly more expensive due to the complexity of the process, as you will soon see.

 At this stage you will also need to ensure that you have access to original source files in order to reduce the risk of incurring additional charges for file conversion or supplementary engineering processes.
 If you already have a script, preferably a time-coded script, then that will also reduce costs.

 When it comes to subtitling there are a couple of different processes which can be implemented depending of the final intended use if the video.

 Web-based videos for YouTube, Youku, Rutube etc. simply need a subtitle document uploading to the platform alongside the video.
 The viewer can then easily select the language they want from the closed-caption options in the bottom right hand side of the video.
 You can upload as many subtitle documents for the languages you require, and as long as they are properly time-coded then they are a low-value, efficient option.